 - Supporting certification exercises to demonstrate that the maturity goals have been met.

-I am a Certified Information Security Manager and achieved an ISACA geographic excellence award for being the highest scoring candidate EMEA in the December 2015 exams.
+CISM (retired) I was a Certified Information Security Manager and achieved an ISACA geographic excellence award for being the highest scoring candidate EMEA in the December 2015 exams.
+I allowed this certification to lapse in 2022 when I retired.

-I have been a Certified Information Systems Security Professional for fifteen years, meeting the required Continuing Professional Education requirements for five three year recertification cycles.
+CISSP I have been a Certified Information Systems Security Professional for seventeen years, meeting the required Continuing Professional Education requirements for five three year recertification cycles.

 “Security Architecture” can be interpreted in many different ways.
 Some definitions focus on the high level building blocks by which security systems are put together, other definitions apply a security context to Enterprise Architecture, others focus on delivering artifacts such as non-Functional Security Requirements, ensuring that security is considered throughout a Software or System Development Lifecycle.